MattRuetz/MattRuetz/README.md

 - React (recently NextJS), Svelte, PHP, app development

 ### 🌱 I’m currently learning ...
-- Svelte / SvelteKit, Flutter, Docker, Linux CLI and Neovim
+- Svelte / SvelteKit, Flutter, React Native

 “Every ~~block of stone~~ blank screen has a ~~statue~~ program inside it and it is the task of the ~~sculptor~~ developer to discover it.”